Marianne Hoppe: Life and work

 Born in Rostock, Hoppe became a leading lady of stage and films in Germany.
 She was born into a wealthy landowning family and was initially privately educated on her father's private estate.
 Later she attended school in Berlin and in Weimar, where she began to attend theatre.

 Hoppe first performed at 17 as a member of Berlin's Deutsches Theater under director Max Reinhardt.
 In 1935 she was hired by the controversial German actor and Director of the Prussian State Theatre under the Third Reich, Gustaf Gründgens.
 They were married from 1936 to 1946, until their divorce.
 Speaking years after the marriage had ended Hoppe stated, "He was my love, but never my great love, that was work."

 One of the characters in the film Mephisto was reportedly based on her.
 Hoppe made no secret of her contacts with the Nazi elite in the 1930s/40s, including being invited to dinner by Hitler.
 Her role in Der Schimmelreiter (The Rider of the White Horse, 1934) made her famous almost overnight, while her "Aryan" face made her a darling of the Nazi elite.
 Later Hoppe would label this period of her life as "the black page in my golden book".

 During her time acting at the home of the Prussian State Theatre, the Schauspielhaus, Hoppe developed her analytical approach to acting, which she stated consisted in her "taking apart every sentence" and giving the use of language a brilliance.
 This method was to be associated with Hoppe throughout her working life.
 In 1946 her only child, Benedikt Johann Percy Gründgens, was born.
+Even after their divorce in May 1946, Marianne Hoppe—who had been in relationships with Therese Giehse after the war and with Anni Mewes in the 1970s—remained close to Gustaf Gründgens until his death in October 1963.

 Four years later after her divorce from Gründgens, Hoppe had a great success as Blanche Dubois in Tennessee Williams's A Streetcar Named Desire, and increasingly played avant-garde roles, written by authors such as Heiner Müller (Quartett, 1994) and Thomas Bernhard, who became her partner in private life as well.
 She became a favourite of the young and iconoclastic directors Claus Peymann, Robert Wilson and Frank Castorf.